NCIOCPL/r4r-content/resources/resource14.md

     - doc: cbiit
 pocs: []
 ---
-Extensible open-source zero-footprint web image viewer for oncology imaging.
-"LesionTracker" is a web browser based platform for viewing and measuring lesion metrics for tracking oncology trials.
+LesionTracker Web Image Viewer is an extensible, open-source, zero-footprint web image viewer for oncology imaging.
+LesionTracker is a web browser-based platform for viewing and measuring lesion metrics for tracking oncology trials.